Habitat III and the New Urban Agenda

 “The battle for sustainable development will be won or lost in cities” - UN Deputy Secretary-General Jan Eliasson

-For three days, from October 17 – 20, over 30,000 people from around the planet gathered in the Peruvian city of Quito to envision future possibilities for the cities of the world.
-Ten thousand people including national politicians, urban planners and thinkers, and representatives of business and peoples’ movements came from outside of Peru.
+For three days, from October 17 – 20, over 30,000 people from around the planet gathered in the city of Quito, Ecuador, to envision future possibilities for the cities of the world.
+Ten thousand people including national politicians, urban planners and thinkers, and representatives of business and peoples’ movements came from outside of Ecuador.
 Around 400 city mayors attended the ‘Cities Olympics’.

 In 1976 when the first Habitat Conference was held in Vancouver almost 38% of the world’s population lived in cities.
 By 1996 when Habitat II was held in Istanbul this had increased to 45% and this year it has grown to almost 55%.
 The Urban Agenda under consideration at Quito concerns the future of over half of the worlds people so it is not surprising that there was enthusiastic, even passionate debate alongside a wealth of clearly considered proposals.
 As one participant commented, there was an ever-present exuberance here at the conference.